kopipejst/mooBarGraph/README.md

 	    });
 	})

 This will be enought to create bar graph based on your data, but you can pass few additional options.
-List of all options is in next section.
+List of options is in next section.

-Loading data via AJAX is easy.
-All you have to do is to call draw() function and pass url with data in JSON format.

-	myGraph.draw(url);

-mooBarGraph Options
+mooBarGraph options
 -------------------

 You should always have container and data options: